flexa-lang/flexa-lang.github.io/docs/basic-syntax.md

 # Basic Syntax

-In this section, we'll explore the basic syntax of the Flexa programming language.
+In this section, we'll explore the basic syntax of the Flexa language.
 You'll learn about namespaces, variables, comments, and the fundamental structure of a Flexa program.

 ---